growing inland achievement

-Tomás and his wife Evy have been married for over 40 years.
-They have three grown children (sons Thomas and Omar Morales, daughter Amanda Jimenez) and six grandchildren.
+Tomás and his wife Evy have been married for almost 50 years.
+They have three grown children and eight grandchildren.

-Dr. Henry D. Shannon’s career as a chief executive officer spans over 18 years in the states of Missouri and California.
-He currently serves as the superintendent/president of Chaffey College, a three-campus college in Southern California, which enrolls approximately 20,000 students per semester.
+Dr. Henry D. Shannon’s career as a chief executive officer spans approximately 20 years in the states of Missouri and California.
+He currently serves as the superintendent/president of Chaffey College, a three-campus college in Southern California, which enrolls approximately 23,000 students per semester.
 During his tenure at Chaffey College, which began in 2007, Dr. Shannon has enhanced and transformed the college’s vision to serve today’s community college students, preparing them for academic and occupational success.
-His focus on retention and graduation yielded the five largest graduating classes in Chaffey College history each consecutive year from 2012 – 2017.
+His focus on retention and graduation yielded the nine largest graduating classes in Chaffey College history from 2012 – 2021.
 Dr. Shannon came from St. Louis, Missouri where he served as the chancellor of St. Louis Community College.
-In his 24 years at St. Louis Community College, he was also a college president and dean of student services.
+In his 24 years at St. Louis Community College, he was also a college president and chief student affairs officer.
 Additionally, he served as an administrator and teacher at both St. Louis University and Harris Stowe State University.

 Dr. Shannon brings to our community over 40 years of experience in higher education.
 He earned a master’s and doctorate degree from Washington University in St. Louis, a management certificate from Harvard University, and a bachelor’s degree from Harris-Stowe State University.

 Henry Shannon has been active on many boards at the national, state, and local levels.
-His past board memberships include the League of Innovation in Community Colleges, the American Association of Community Colleges (chair 2004–2005), and Renewal and Change 20/20.
-Dr. Shannon’s current national board memberships include the Alliance for Education of San Bernardino County, San Bernardino County Workforce Development Board, Growing Inland Achievement, The Community Foundation Board, California Community College Commission on the Future, California Community College Athletic Association (CCCAA), Sungard Higher Education Advisory Board, Educational Testing Service Community College Advisory Board, and Community College Research Center Advisory Board.
+His past board memberships include the League of Innovation in Community Colleges, the American Association of Community Colleges (chair 2004–2005), and the Educational Testing Service Community College Advisory Board.
+Dr. Shannon’s current board memberships include the Alliance for Education of San Bernardino County, San Bernardino County Workforce Development Board, Growing Inland Achievement, The Community Foundation Board, California Community College Commission on the Future, California Community College Athletic Association (CCCAA), Sungard Higher Education Advisory Board, Community College Research Center Advisory Board, and Global Community College Leaders’ Network (formerly Renewal and Change 20/20).
 He has also been a member of Phi Beta Sigma since 1966.
 In 2018, Dr. Shannon was awarded the Marie Y. Martin Chief Executive Officer Award from the Association of Community College Trustees (ACCT), and in 2020 he was the recipient of the Educator of the Year Award from the Inland Empire Economic Partnership (IEEP).

 Dr. Shannon is married to Gwendolyn A. Shannon.
-They have four adult children and nine grandchildren.
+They have four adult children and ten grandchildren.